Rüppell's fox: Distribution and habitat

 Rüppell's fox is found in the deserts of North Africa south of the Atlas Mountains, from Mauritania and Morocco in the west to Egypt and Djibouti in the east.
 The species is also found in Algeria, central Niger, Libya, northern Chad, Egypt, southern Sudan, the arid lowlands of Ethiopia and northern Somalia.
-It is common in Arabia, except on the coast of the Red Sea and in the mountainous outskirts.
-It is also found in the Arabian Peninsula southwards from Syria, Israel, Jordan and Iraq, and as far east as Iran, Pakistan, and Afghanistan.
-Within this region, it prefers sandy or rocky deserts, but may also be found in semiarid steppes and sparse scrub.
+It is common in Arabia, except along the coast of the Red Sea and in the mountainous outskirts.
+It also occurs in the Arabian Peninsula from Syria, the Palestine region, Jordan and Iraq to Iran, Afghanistan and Pakistan.
+Within this region, it prefers sandy or rocky deserts, but lives also in semiarid steppes and sparse scrub.

 It is assumed that the distribution areas have changed historically with desertification and are mainly limited by competition with the red fox (Vulpes vulpes) and by human settlements.
 In 2007, an expansion of the occurrence of foxes in the United Arab Emirates was documented through the first sighting of the species in Al Dhafra in the Emirate of Abu Dhabi.
 It seems to avoid the extreme arid regions in the middle of the Sahara, being more abundant on the fringes, in mountain massifs and near oases.
 Annual rainfall in the region of distribution of the species is normally between 100 and a maximum of 240 mm per year, mostly on the northern edge of the Sahara with a maximum of 150 mm per year.

 In Tunisia, the Rüppell's fox occurs in the Saharan habitat in Jebil National Park and possibly farther to the south-west.